tarwn/lessthandot-hugo/blogs/content/posts/2009-08-30-ssms-tools-pack-something-every-sql-serv-2.md

 ```
 As you can see that is a huge time saver, you can of course customize it so that it conforms to your style guide.

-Don&#8217;t forget to thank Mladen Prajdi&#263; on twitter: <http://twitter.com/MladenPrajdic> or to donate if this tool is useful to you
+Don't forget to thank Mladen Prajdi&#263; on twitter: <http://twitter.com/MladenPrajdic> or to donate if this tool is useful to you